-Most people in crisis are not violent, but under certain circumstances or conditions some people in crisis may present behavior that is dangerous to themselves, the public or to members.

-Some people looking to harm themselves may take actions, such as jumping into traffic, from a structure, or in front of a train, that can cause harm not only to the person but also unintentionally harm other people physically and psychologically.

-Jail does not generally help non-violent people with mental health conditions.
-Transport holds may be a more appropriate response (see section [III-E] below).
+- Most people in crisis are not violent, but under certain circumstances may present behavior that is dangerous to themselves, the public or to members. - Some people looking to harm themselves may take actions, such as jumping into traffic, from a structure, or in front of a train, that can also cause harm to other people physically and psychologically. - Jail does not generally help people with mental health conditions.
+Alternative response, community resources or transport holds may be more appropriate (see section [II-E] below).

-Members shall assess whether the person represents potential danger to themselves, the member, or others, and may use several indicators to assess the risk such as:
+Members should assess the potential danger to the person, the member, or others by usings indicators such as, but not limited to:

 - a.
 The person's access to weapons. - b.
-The person's statements, conduct, or inferences that suggest the person will commit a violent or dangerous act. - c.
+The person's statements or conduct that suggest the person will commit a violent or dangerous act. - c.
 The person's history, which may be known to the Department, the member, family, friends, or neighbors.
-This includes indications that the person lacks self-control, including a lack of physical and psychological control over rage, anger, fright, or agitation.
-This information may also come from the person's public social media accounts. - d.
-The volatility of the environment. - Agitators who may upset the person, create a combustible environment, or incite violence should be carefully noted, and separated from the person in crisis or otherwise controlled (when applicable).
+This includes indications that the person lacks self-control, (such as over rage, anger, fright or agitation).
+This information may also come from the person's public social media. - d.
+The volatility of the environment. - Agitators who may upset the person, create a combustible environment, or incite violence should be carefully noted, and separated from the person in crisis or otherwise controlled (when appropriate).

-C. A. Crisis Intervention Response
+A.C.
+Crisis Intervention Response

-People in crisis need support, and MPD's objective is to provide help.
-People in crisis may need routing to community or health-based resources, when feasible.
+People in crisis need support.
+MPD aims to provide the most appropriate response to support the person, which could include routing to community or health-based resources.

 - 1. Responding to calls involving a person in crisis - a.
-Whenever possible, a Crisis Intervention Trained Officer will be dispatched to incidents involving a person in crisis who is believed to be in danger of harming self or others, and is: - Believed to have a mental illness or developmental disability, or - Believed to be chemically dependent or intoxicated in public. - b.
-If officers who are dispatched or responding to a call involving a Person in Crisis (PIC) have not received Crisis Intervention training, the officers shall notify dispatch of the need for a Crisis Intervention Trained Officer to respond.
+Whenever possible, a Crisis Intervention Trained Officer will be dispatched to incidents involving a person in crisis who is believed to be in danger of harming self or others, and is: - Believed to have a mental illness or developmental disability, or - Believed to be chemically dependent or intoxicated in public.

-1. Collect and assess information

-When responding to a crisis situation, members should make reasonable efforts to gather information that may help them understand the crisis and respond more appropriately to the situation, such as:

 - a.
+If officers who are dispatched or responding to a call involving a Person in Crisis (PIC) have not received Crisis Intervention training, the officers shall notify dispatch of the need for a Crisis Intervention Trained Officer to respond. - 1.
+Collect and assess information

+When responding to a crisis situation, members should make reasonable efforts to gather information to better understand the crisis and respond appropriately, such as:

+- a.
 Past occurrences of this or other crisis-related situations. - b.
-Information about the person, family, or support system that may aid in using deescalation techniques and tactics and lead to effective resolution.
-This may include preferences, strengths, and interests of the person, factors that may have precipitated the crisis, and examples of strategies that have proven effective with the person in the past. - c.
-Past incidents involving injury or harm to the person or others, including incidents involving possible suicide risk. - d.
+Information about the person, family, or support system that may aid in using deescalation techniques and tactics and lead to effective resolution (such as the person's preferences, strengths, and interests, factors that led to the crisis, and examples of past effective strategies with the person). - c.
+Past incidents involving injury or harm to the person or others, including suicide risk. - d.
 Information suggesting whether the person has failed to take prescribed medications. - e.
 Indications of substance misuse or abuse, or related symptoms. - f.
-Contact information for relatives, friends, or neighbors available to assist members. - g.
-Information from any of the available sources listed above that might assist in effectively assessing and resolving the situation and bring it to peaceful resolution using the least-intrusive measures.
+Contact information for relatives, friends, or neighbors to assist members. - g.
+Any other information that might assist in effectively assessing and peacefully resolving the situation using the least-intrusive measures. - 2.
+Two-member response